 Foster families should be able to provide an area in their home that is isolated from other pets.
 Other pets should be up-to-date on all vaccines.
 HSHA will never ask a foster family to house an animal that may not be a "good match" for that family.

 Important Information for Foster Homes

-If you are interested in serving as a foster family for HSHA, please download and complete the foster application.
+If you are interested in serving as a foster family for HSHA, please download and complete the application - FosterCareApplication2020.pdf.

 If you are able to provide this important service to the animals while they await adoption, please forward your completed application to Aspasia Yeager at email@example.com or fax to 717-564-1867.
 For additional information or inquiries please call Aspasia at 717-564-3320 ext.
 108.

 October 19 | Pittie Party

 November 9 | Fur Ball Gala & Auction

 Hi!
 I'm Hiss Magnolia, a gorgeous 5 year old tortie darling who lost my home because my owners were moving.
 Don't worry, I don't hiss at all and you'll barely hear a peep (or meow) out of me.
 My former name was Ms. Peaches, but I like Magnolia, too.
 The Magnolia flower symbolizes beauty and gentleness, two of my many lovely character qualities.
 I'm mild-mannered and affectionate, always appreciative of attention and affection.
 I was sad to lose my home and quite confused and afraid for my first few weeks here.
 I felt like a withered, drooping flower.
 I've come a long way, though, and now I come out of my box to be petted and held.
 I'm eager to love and be loved, so a quiet, calm home would be the best environment for me.
 I would be a lovely companion if you are on the market for a low-energy cat who just wants to enjoy your company.
 I may need some time to adjust to my new surroundings, but if you are patient and understanding, I'm sure to be sitting on your lap and rubbing my cheeks on you in no time!